Vanilla-OS/documentation/articles/en/abroot.md

 Title: ABRoot v1 - Introduction
 Description: Find out how to use ABRoot.
 PublicationDate: 2023-06-10
+Authors:
-Authors: Contributors of Vanilla OS
+  - Contributors of Vanilla OS
+Tags:
+  - abroot
 ---

 > This documentation refers to ABRoot v1, not v2.
 The documentation for v2 is still being written.